Wolfy76700/Wolfy76700.github.io/rules_den.md

 - In all of the following rulesets, the highest seeded player is referred to as Player 1 and his opponent as Player 2 by default.
 The players may however agree to switch sides.
 If the players disagree to switching sides, they may ask a TO to [flip a coin](https://justflipacoin.com/) to decide who is Player 1 and who is Player 2.
 - **Ties:** In case the current game ends in a tie, both players get a point.
 If the tie is decisive (e.g. a tie after a 2-2 situation in a FT3 match) then the game is replayed until the tie is broken.

+### Art of Fighting 3: The Path of the Warrior

+- The tournament is played in a **First to 2** format
+- **Winners Finals, Losers Semis, Losers Finals and Grand Finals** are played in a **First to 3** format
+- All characters except Wyler are allowed
+- You can switch characters if you lost the previous game, however the winner cannot switch characters
+- *(Fightcade)* Please do not spectate the stream matches directly on Fightcade as this may cause techinical issues

 ### Breakers Revenge